cheretbe/notes/linux/apt.md

 # Extract DEB package conents without installing
 # [!]
 Directory to extract is NOT optional.
 Will be created if doesn't exist
 dpkg-deb -xv package.deb /path/to/extract
+# Use -R to extract control info too
+dpkg-deb -Rv package.deb /path/to/extract

 # Downgrade a package
 # Check currently installed version